-Allowed uses: This zone provides for general commercial uses that serve the community and region.
+Allowed uses: This zone provides fo'r general commercial uses that serve the community and region.
 Residential and other related uses are also permitted.
 Examples of allowed land uses are: retail, office, wholesale, automotive, entertainment, light industrial, residential.
-Residential density: 44 dwelling units per acre -Height limit: 40 feet downtown or in other major activity areas.
-Residential and other related uses are also permitted.
-Examples of allowed land uses are: retail, office, wholesale, automotive, light industrial, residential.
-Residential density: 36 dwelling units per acre
+Residential density: 44 dwelling units per acre uses that serve the community and the region, located downtown or in other major activity areas.

-Allowed uses: This zone provides for mid-rise development of general commercial uses that serve the community and the region, located
+Allowed uses: This zone provides for midrise development of general commercial